CQCL/hugr/specification/hugr.md

 The meaning of “convex” is: if A and B are nodes in the convex set S, then any sibling node on a path from A to B is also in S.

-A *partial hugr* is is a graph G satisfying all the constraints of a hugr except that:

-  - it may have unconnected input ports (the set of these is denoted inp(G));

-  - it may have unconnected output ports (the set of these is denoted out(G));

-  - it has no root node (the set of IDs of nodes without a parent is denoted top(G));

-  - it may have empty container nodes (the set of IDs of these is denoted bot(G)).

-A “partial hugr” describes a set of nodes and well-formed edges between them that potentially occupies a region of a hugr.

 Given a set S of nodes in a hugr, let S\* be the set of all nodes descended from nodes in S, including S itself.